 5. Product Durability

 For most chains and online giants, sourcing products at the lowest possible price is a top priority.
-Their products tend to be mass-produced and sell themselves on cheapness, convenience, selection and features, but craftsmanship and durability rarely are selling points at these retailers.
-Rather than compete head-on with deep discounters, independent retailers tend to stock products that compete based on quality and reliability as well as price, and many even service what they sell.
+Their products tend to be mass-produced and sell themselves on cheapness, convenience, selection and features.
+Craftsmanship and durability rarely are selling points or even considerations at these retailers.
+Rather than compete head-on with discounters, independent retailers are more likely to stock products that emphasize quality and reliability as well as price, and many even service what they sell.

 The increasing dominance of mega-retailers has continually driven down the product lifespan of hard goods and even clothing.
 The environmental impacts are enormous, as TVs, lawnmowers, appliances and many other products formerly built to last many years or decades of normal use (and were worth fixing when problems arose), now end up in landfills after short lifespans.
 This cycle consumes land, releases more toxins into our environment and creates far more waste and pollution from manufacturing low-quality goods rather than durable products.